Ashwin18-Offcl/Ashwin18-Offcl/README.md

 <p><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=ashwin18-offcl&" alt="ashwin18-offcl" /></p>

-## 👋 Hi, I'm Ashwin Ananta Panbude

-## 👤  About Me

-I am Data Analyst and Technical Faculty who approaches work with clarity, sincerity, and inner discipline.
-With hands-on experience in Power BI, Tableau, Python, SQL, Advanced Excel, ETL workflows, and Data Storytelling, I see data not just as numbers, but as a pathway to uncover truth hidden beneath clutter.

 ## 👨‍🏫 Professional Summary:

 Data Analyst with expertise in Power BI, Tableau, Python, SQL, and Excel.
 I create impactful dashboards and insights that support smart decision-making.
 Trained 800+ students in analytics & digital skills in analytics, MS Office, Tally & GST.
 Focused on continuous learning and real-world problem solving.

-**Ashwin18-Offcl/Ashwin18-Offcl** is a
-✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 ## Technical Skills: